IELTS Vocabulary P (Part 5)

 proffer v.
 To offer to another for acceptance.

 proficiency n.
 An advanced state of acquirement, as in some knowledge, art, or science.

 proficient adj.
 Possessing ample and ready knowledge or of skill in any art, science, or industry.

 profiteer n.
 One who profits.

 progression n.
 A moving forward or proceeding in course.

 prohibition n.
 A decree or an order forbidding something.

 prohibitionist n.
-One who favors the prohibition by law of the manufacture and sale of alcoholic beverages.
+One who favours the prohibition by law of the manufacture and sale of alcoholic beverages.

 prohibitory adj.
 Involving or equivalent to prohibition, especially of the sale of alcoholic beverages.